-The object of the Policy is to establish the basic principles and general framework for the control and management of all kinds of risks facing the Company and the Group, and which must be applied in accordance with the provisions of the Purpose and Values of the Iberdrola group.
+The object of the Policy is to establish the basic principles and general framework for the control and management of all kinds of risks facing the Company and the other companies of the Group, and which must be applied in accordance with the provisions of the Purpose and Values of the Iberdrola Group.

-The Policy is further developed and supplemented through specific policies that may be established for certain risks, corporate functions or businesses of the Group.
+The Policy is further developed and supplemented through specific policies that may be established for certain risks, corporate functions or businesses within the boundary of the Group.

-The country subholding companies must adopt said risk policies of the Group and define the application thereof, approving guidelines on specific risk limits based on the nature and particularities of the businesses in each country.
+The country subholding companies must adopt said risk policies of the Company and define the application thereof, approving guidelines on specific risk limits based on the nature and particularities of the businesses in the various countries and territories.